Face Covering Policy

 Payment terms between you and your subcontractors – timing of payments in relation to delivering provision and timescale for paying invoices and claims for funding received

-We endeavour to pay our subcontractors monthly by the 28th of each month.
+We pay our subcontractors within 30 days of invoice issued, normally by the 28th of each month.
 Certain delivery programmes as part of a subcontract may have different payment criteria based on the agreed contract which may include payment upon achievement of objectives/goals or payment made at end of programme upon receipt of all required information and evidence.

 Contingency plan for withdrawal of delivery from subcontract arrangement